 Do you offer one way charters?

-Yes, we offer one way charters from Union Island, St Vincent or St Lucia.
+Yes, we offer one way charters starting from St Lucia, and finishing in Grenada or Union Island.
 We recommend a minimum of 10 nights for this trip.
 Please ask for more information.
 Our current fees for one way charters are (in addition to the charter fee):

 - Union US$600